Labcorp Pixel COVID-19 PCR Test Home Collection Kit

 The concept of 'home' has been researched and theorized across disciplines – topics ranging from the idea of home, the interior, the psyche, liminal space, contested space to gender and politics.
 The home as a concept expands beyond residence as contemporary lifestyles and technological advances redefine the way the global population lives and works.
 The concept and experience encompasses the likes of exile, yearning, belonging, homesickness and homelessness.

-Labcorp was an early pioneer of genomic testing using polymerase chain reaction (PCR) technology, at its Center for Molecular Biology and Pathology in Research Triangle Park, North Carolina, where it also performs other molecular diagnostics.
-It also does oncology testing, human immunodeficiency virus (HIV) genotyping and phenotyping.
+Labcorp was an early pioneer of genomic testing using polymerase chain reaction (PCR) technology at its Center for Molecular Biology and Pathology in Research Triangle Park, North Carolina, where it also performs other molecular diagnostics.
+Labcorp operates the National Genetics Institute, Inc. (NGI), in Los Angeles, California, which develops PCR testing methods.

 In digital imaging, a pixel (abbreviated px), pel, or picture element is the smallest addressable element in a raster image, or the smallest addressable element in a dot matrix display device.
 In most digital display devices, pixels are the smallest element that can be manipulated through software.

-Each pixel is a sample of an original or synthetic image; more samples typically provide more accurate representations of the original.
+Each pixel is a sample of an original image; more samples typically provide more accurate representations of the original.
 The intensity of each pixel is variable.
 In color imaging systems, a color is typically represented by three or four component intensities such as red, green, and blue, or cyan, magenta, yellow, and black.

 In some contexts (such as descriptions of camera sensors), pixel refers to a single scalar element of a multi-component representation (called a photosite in the camera sensor context, although sensel 'sensor element' is sometimes used), while in yet other contexts (like MRI) it may refer to a set of component intensities for a spatial position.